darwinia-network/crab-docs/docs/crab-tut-claim-crab.md

 ![claim](assets/tut/claim-airdropped-crab/2.png)

-### Claim CRING Airdrop
+### Claim CRAB Airdrop

 1. Confirm that the signature environment is ready and unlocked

-2. PC: Visit [CRING claim tool](http://claim.darwinia.network/) through chrome browser or mobile wallet
+2. PC: Visit [CRAB claim tool](http://claim.darwinia.network/) through chrome browser or mobile wallet

 3. Select the network you want to query (Ethereum / TRON) and click [Claim].
 (The Ethereum network is used as an example below)

 ![claim](assets/tut/claim-airdropped-crab/3.png)

-4. Fill in the Darwinia Crab address that accepts CRING.
+4. Fill in the Darwinia Crab address that accepts CRAB.
 After confirming that it is correct, click [Submit].

     >️ If there is no Darwinia Crab address, please refer to the generation method: [How to create Crab account](crab-tut-create-account)